Main Content RSS FeedLatest Entry

 I received an email from “DL” about a few days ago asking if I had any recommendations for police scanners for her 72-hour kit.
 Unfortunately, I don’t have any recent experience in the area, but told her I’d do some looking around.

 In the meantime, I thought it might be interesting to see if there were any live police/fire feeds online.
 BINGO!
 There are quite a few online sites that provide live feeds, and all you need is a computer with an internet connection.
 It can be a lot of fun to listen to what’s going on in your area via those feeds.
 What might be even more interesting would be emergencies, natural disaster or other large-scale events that you’ll be able to listen in on from across the country, something you wouldn’t be able to do with your own scan hardware unless you were in the same area.
-Some of these sites probably share a lot of the same information, but here are the best sites I’ve found for online scanning:
+Some of these sites probably share a lot of the same information, but we’ve listed the best sites and apps we’ve found for online scanning below:

 Obviously these sites won’t be reliable in a disaster situation (lack of power, internet, computer, etc), so they’re no replacement for an actual scanner (especially battery-powered, handheld units).
 But they can be a lot of fun—and useful for those of us who spend a lot of time at the desk.
 Plus—they’re free!